Skip to content

 Standard Operating Procedures

-Standard Operating Procedure, or SOP, defines the rights, responsibilities and restrictions placed upon the crew and each department.
+Standard Operating Procedure, or SOP, defines the rights, responsibilities and restrictions placed upon the working crew and each department.

 • Detainee: A suspect that has been cuffed or is being escorted to security, but has not been yet sentenced.